 1. Rooibos is low in tannins and caffeine and oxalic acid free.
-Caffeine can cause stress and sleeplessness with some consumers. tannins can interfere with nutrient absorption, such as iron. oxalic acid can increase the risk of kidney issues. good alternative to black and green tea black and green tea both contain tannins caffeine and oxalic acid
+Caffeine can cause stress and sleeplessness with some consumers.
+Tannins can interfere with nutrient absorption, such as iron.
+Oxalic acid can increase the risk of kidney issues.
+Roobois is a suitable alternative to black and green tea because they both contain tannins caffeine and oxalic acid

 2 The tea contains antioxidants.
 Antioxidants protect cells from free radicals and could limit the body's risk of heart disease and cancer.

 3. Happy heart health.
-Rooibos and it's antioxidants may help manage blood pressure by inhibiting angio-tensin converting enzyme or ACE.
-ACE indirectly increases blood pressure by causing blood vessels to constrict. in cases of over-weight patients, drinking six cups of rooibos a day decreases bad cholesterol while increasing good cholesterol. the same has not been proved with patients at a healthy weight. healthy cholesterol levels help guard against heart attacks and strokes.
+Rooibos and its antioxidants may help manage blood pressure by inhibiting angio-tension converting enzyme, or ACE.
+ACE indirectly increases blood pressure by causing blood vessels to constrict.
+In cases of over-weight patients, drinking six cups of rooibos a day decreases bad cholesterol while increasing good cholesterol, though the same has not been proved with patients at a healthy weight.
+Healthy cholesterol levels help guard against heart attacks and strokes.

 4. Rooibos may reduce cancer risk.
-Antioxidants such as quercetin and luteoline, which are present in rooibos, can kill cancer cells and prevent growth. however, the levels of these antioxidants are very small per cup, and one can find fruits and vegetables that are better sources.
+Antioxidants such as quercetin and luteoline, which are present in rooibos, can kill cancer cells and prevent growth.
+However, the levels of these antioxidants are minimal per cup, and one can find fruits and vegetables that are better sources.

-5. Rooibos can help control diabetes. the tea is a natural source of aspalathin, which studies suggest to have an anti-diabetic effect.
+5. Rooibos can help control diabetes, as it is a natural source of aspalathin, which studies suggest having an anti-diabetic effect.